 Some of the best credit cards in Singapore for earning Asia Miles are…

-BOC Elite Miles Card: Currently the best miles card for overseas spending, giving you a crazy 5 miles per $1 spent overseas until 31 Dec 2018.
-Thereafter it drops to 3 miles, which is still the highest among the miles cards in Singapore.
+BOC Elite Miles Card: Currently the best miles card for overseas spending, giving you 3 miles per $1 spent overseas, the highest among the miles cards in Singapore.

 UOB Preferred Platinum Card: A totally underrated card for earning miles fast with your local spending.
 You get 4 miles per $1 spent locally online and via contactless payment.
 Which is practically everything.

 - on Online & Shopping Purchases

 - for all other purchases

 Earn 5,100 SmartPoints or S$300 cash when you apply and meet the minimum spend within 30 days from card approval date.
 T&Cs apply.